0cjs/sedoc/aws/ec2.md

     c3.4xlarge  55  30  $0.840  $0.584
     c4.4xlarge  62  30  $0.796  $0.504
     c5.4xlarge  62  32  $0.680  $0.428

+Spot instances do not use reservation discounts so if you are saving money by buying spot instances over on-demand instances when cheaper spot instances are available you may end up with unused reservations that you're still paying for.

 The HFT Guy's [article][hft-pricing] comparing GCP and AWS pricing also discusses why AWS reserved instances can often be a bad deal.